Project-LetsChat/LetsChat/README.md

 # Lets-Chat
 LetsChat is a base that can be built upon to create a social media platform.

 This project is licensed under the LGPL-2.1, which means any modifications must be licensed under the same terms.
-This project is a fork of a project licensed under the Apache License 2.0 and has been relicensed under the LGPL-2.1.

 If you find a bug make a Pull request that fixes the bug or file an Issue.